thurman024/thurman024.github.io/_posts/2018-06-25-javascript_-_hoisting_and_scopes.markdown

 **Variable definition (var, let, const)**

-As you've learned in ES6, there are three ways to define a variable.
-Var and Let differ in scope - but only scopes created by code blocks such as loops.
-Within a function's scope, Var and Let perform the same
+As you've learned in ES6, there are three ways to define a variable.  `Var` and `let` differ in scope - but only scopes created by code blocks such as loops.
+Within a function's scope, `var` and `let` perform the same

 ```
 // Global Scope
 function firstFunc() {
   // First scope
   var testVar = "hello"
   let testLet = "world"
 }
-testVar; // => undefined
+testVar; // => *undefined*
-testLet; // => undefined
+testLet; // => *undefined*
 ```

 As you see here, our two variables are locally scoped within our `firstFunc()`.

-Const and Let are identical in all scopes, but using const prevents the value of the variable from being reassigned.
+`Const` and `let` are identical in all scopes, but using const prevents the value of the variable from being reassigned.

 **Anonymous Functions**